Add to Shortlist

 Our Building and Facilities

-The Coach House is attached to the main home but has its own lounge with a conservatory, small garden and seven bedrooms.
+The home has a number of lounges and dining rooms.
+The Coach House is attached to the main home but has its own lounge with a conservatory, small garden and bedrooms.
+It has been recently renovated with its own lift and staircase.

 Is Our Home Purpose Built